trushmi/vocab/README.md

-##About
+## About

 VOCAB is a full-stack language learning application that enables users to look up and record new words 43% faster, making the learning process 1.77 times quicker.
-It offers multiple dashboards for organizing words related to specific topics and interactive features for practice and memorization
+It offers multiple dashboards for organizing words related to specific topics and interactive features for practice and memorization.

 <img width="1726" alt="Screenshot 2023-06-14 at 3 13 41 PM" src="https://github.com/trushmi/vocab/assets/88466266/c9a40641-abfc-498d-88fb-66ebf79685db">